jschmid1/cross-repo-cherrypick-action/.github/ISSUE_TEMPLATE/bug_report.md

 **To Reproduce**
 Steps to reproduce the behavior:
 1. Create and merge a pull request with '...'
-2. Trigger the backport workflow
+2. Trigger the cherry-pick orkflow
 3. See error in '...'

 **Expected behavior**